Prussia: Administrative and constitutional frameworks

-Under the rule of Frederick III (I) (in office: 1688–1713), the Brandenburg Prussian territories were de facto reduced to provinces of the monarchy.
-Frederick William's testament would have divided Brandenburg-Prussia among his sons, but his firstborn son Frederick III (I), with the emperor's backing, succeeded in becoming the sole ruler based on the Treaty of Gera of 1599, which forbade a division of Hohenzollern territories.
+Under the rule of Frederick III (I) (reign: 1688–1713), the Brandenburg Prussian territories were de facto reduced to provinces of the monarchy.
+Frederick William's testament would have divided Brandenburg-Prussia among his sons, but his firstborn son Frederick III (I), with the emperor's backing, succeeded in becoming the sole ruler based on the House Treaty of Gera of 1599, which forbade a division of Hohenzollern territories.
 In 1689, a new central chamber for all Brandenburg-Prussian territories was established, called Geheime Hofkammer (from 1713: Generalfinanzdirektorium).
 This chamber functioned as a superior agency of the territories' Amtskammer chambers.
 The General War Commissariat (Generalkriegskommissariat) emerged as a second central agency, superior to the local Kriegskommissariat agencies initially concerned with the administration of the army, but before 1712 transformed into an agency also concerned with general tax and police tasks.

-The Kingdom of Prussia functioned as an absolute monarchy until the German revolutions of 1848–1849, after which Prussia became a constitutional monarchy and Adolf Heinrich von Arnim-Boitzenburg was elected as Prussia's first prime minister (Ministerpräsident).
-Prussia's first constitution dated from 1848.
+The Kingdom of Prussia functioned as an absolute monarchy until the German revolutions of 1848–1849, after which Prussia became a constitutional monarchy and King Frederick William IV appointed Adolf Heinrich von Arnim-Boitzenburg Prussia's first prime minister (Ministerpräsident).
+Prussia's first constitution dated from 1848, but was only briefly in effect as it had been forced on the king.
 The 1850 Prussian Constitution established a two-chamber parliament.
-The lower house, or Landtag represented all taxpayers, who were divided into three classes according to the amount of taxes paid.
-This allowed just over 25% of the voters to choose 85% of the legislature, all but assuring dominance by the more well-to-do elements of the population.
+The lower house, the Prussian House of Representatives represented all taxpayers, who were divided into three classes according to the amount of taxes paid.
+This assured dominance by the more well-to-do elements of the population.
 The upper house (First Chamber or Erste Kammer), later renamed the Prussian House of Lords (Herrenhaus), was appointed by the king.
 He retained full executive authority and ministers were responsible only to him.
 As a result, the grip of the landowning classes, the Junkers, remained unbroken, especially in the eastern provinces.
 The Prussian Secret Police, formed in response to the German revolutions of 1848–1849, aided the conservative government.